repco-org/repco/README.md

 _repco_ deals with repositories of Community Media.
 Community Media is defined as media (audio, video, pictures) that are produced by community-based, mostly non-commercial media creators.
 This includes Community Radio stations, recordings of events and lectures, Podcasters and other media collections.

 This repo contains both an [in-progress specification document](SPEC.md) and a first implementation of repco.
 The implementation is written in TypeScript.
-Currently, it consists of two packages:

-- [repco-prisma](./packages/repco-prisma) contains the Repco datamodel written as a [Prisma](https://www.prisma.io/) schema definition for PostgreSQL.
-The Prisma schema definition also emits TypeScript types for all parts of the datamodel.
-- [repco-core](./packages/repco-core) is the first implementation of a Repco node that can ingest content from different data sources into a local database, replicate the content between Repco nodes and provide a public-facing API.
-It is a work-in-progress and not yet fully functional.

 ## Installation and usage